Tutorial Gateway

 Save R ggplot as JPEG using ggsave

-In this example we will show you, How to save the ggplot as the jpeg image using the R ggplot2 ggsave function
+In this example, we show how to save the ggplot as the jpeg image using the ggplot2 ggsave function.

 library(ggplot2)